 Last week, through a comedy of errors, we were without water for 18 hours and with no help from plumber (like this guy from Brazil).
 My family was freaked.
 No turning on the faucet (they tried repeatedly, muscle memory you know) No water from the refrigerator door, no showers and no toilet flushing!

 Luckily we had our water storage to save the day, with plenty of drinking and flushing water available.
 If this had been an “actual emergency” we might not have been able to refill the toilet tanks and had a go in them.
-The Pacific NW is overdue for that big earthquake, you know, and experts are saying that our water and sewer pipes will be toast afterward.
+The Pacific NW is long overdue for that big earthquake, you know, and experts are saying that our water and sewer pipes will be toast afterward.

 Your short term solution could be a single-bucket camping toilet (like this one from Amazon), but those fill up fast.
 A Google search today had various designs in the price range of $17-$125.
 You will also need to consider how to dispose of the waste once it is full.
 Improper disposal of the contents can lead to polluted groundwater and disease.

 In a previous Emergency Sanitation post we suggested that you might want to turn your home toilet into a port-a-potty.
-This twin-bucket system my family will use in case of an emergency is another alternative – one that makes disposal of your waste easier and more sanitary.
+The twin-bucket system my family will use in case of an emergency is another alternative – one that makes disposal of your waste easier and more sanitary.